-Configuring automated sensitive data discovery for your account - Amazon Macie
+Configuring automated sensitive data discovery - Amazon Macie

-When you enable, configure, or disable automated sensitive data discovery for your account, your changes apply only to the current AWS Region.
+When you enable, configure, or disable automated sensitive data discovery, your changes apply only to the current AWS Region.
 To make the same changes in additional Regions, repeat the applicable steps in each additional Region.

 Before you begin